Updated May 27, 2023

 Now we see a simple example of how the hist() function works in Pandas.

-defining and implementing the length and breadth in the dataframe using the hist() function.
+defining and implementing the length and breadth of the dataframe using the hist() function.

 import pandas as pd